jetbrains-academy/scala-tutorial/Classes Vs Case Classes/Equality/task.md

 ## Exercise

-- Complete the creation of two instances of the `BankAccount`.
+- Complete the creation of two instances of `BankAccount`.
-- Complete the creation of two instances of a `c3` `Note`.
+- Complete the creation of two instances of `c3` `Note`.